-- Linux does not have the explicit concept of a boot cpuset.
-The boot cpuset is implicit on Linux systems.
-All processes run on the entire system and can use any system memory unless otherwise placed on a cpuset.
-For an example of how to create a "virtual" boot cpuset on your SGI Linux system, see Example 5-2, page 109. - In IRIX, the cpuset command maintains the /etc/cpusettab file that defines the currently established cpusets, including the boot cpuset.
-In Linux, state files for cpusets are maintained in a directory called /var/cpuset. - Permission checking against the cpuset configuration file permissions is not implemented for this release.
-For more information, see "Cpuset Configuration File", page 109. - The Linux kernel does not enforce cpuset restriction directly.
-Rather restriction is established by booting the kernel with the optional boot command line parameter cpumemset_minimal that establishes the CpuMemSets initial kernel, CpuMemSet, to include only the first CPU and memory node.
-The rest of the systems CPUs and memory then remain unused until attached to using cpuset or some other facility with root privilege.
-The cpuset command and library support ensure restriction among clients of cpusets, but not from other processes. - Linux currently supports only the MEMORY_LOCAL policy that allows a process to obtain memory on other nodes if memory is not freely available on the requested nodes.
-For more information on Cpuset policies, see "Cpuset Configuration File", page 109. - Linux does not support the MEMORY_EXCLUSIVE policy.
+- In IRIX, the cpuset command maintains the /etc/cpusettab file that defines the currently established cpusets, including the boot cpuset.
+In Linux, state files for cpusets are maintained in a directory called /var/cpuset. - Permission checking against the cpuset configuration file permissions is not implemented for this Linux release.
+For more information, see "Cpuset Configuration File" on page 114. - In Linux, you can use cpumemset\minimal boot parameter to keep the init process (and the shell and shared libraries that early boot init scripts load) constrained to the first node as a means to control usage of the system.
+For more information, see "Bootcpuset" on page 106. - Linux currently supports only the MEMORY\LOCAL policy that allows a process to obtain memory on other nodes if memory is not freely available on the requested nodes.
+For more information on cpuset policies, see "Cpuset Configuration File" on page 114. - Linux does not support the MEMORY\EXCLUSIVE policy.

-The MEMORY_EXCLUSIVE policy and the related notion of a "restricted" cpuset are essentially only cooperative in Linux, rather than mandatory.
+The MEMORY\EXCLUSIVE policy and the related notion of a "restricted" cpuset are essentially only cooperative in Linux, rather than mandatory.
 On Linux, a process with root privilege may use CpuMemSet calls directly to run tasks on any CPU and use any memory, potentially violating cpuset boundaries and exclusiveness.
-For more information on CpuMemSets, see Chapter 4, "CPU Memory Sets and Scheduling", page 87.
+For more information on CpuMemSets, see Chapter 4, "CPU Memory Sets and Scheduling" on page 89.